lifelong-learning-systems/l2logger/examples/README.md

     - An invented format for representing a learning/testing scenario; also contains the top level dir (*relative to current working directory*), in which the scenario directory will be made
+    - Note that this format is not special in any way; it is just convenient for the example to show the API of the logger.
+    Clients can use whatever scheme fits their codebase best in order to generate the sequences of blocks, regimes, and experiences.
+        - This is true for the parallel example below as well

 Ensure the l2 virtual environment is active, then run simply via:
 ```